marchaesen/vcxsrv/mesalib/docs/ci/LAVA.rst

 -------------------------------

-The gitlab-runner will run on some host that has access to the LAVA lab, with tags like "lava-mesa-boardname" to control only taking in jobs for the hardware that the LAVA lab contains.
-The gitlab-runner spawns a Docker container with lava-cli in it, and connects to the LAVA lab using a predefined token to submit jobs under a specific device type.
+The gitlab-runner will run on some host that has access to the LAVA lab, with tags like "mesa-ci-x86-64-lava-$DEVICE_TYPE" to control only taking in jobs for the hardware that the LAVA lab contains.
+The gitlab-runner spawns a Docker container with lavacli in it, and connects to the LAVA lab using a predefined token to submit jobs under a specific device type.

 The LAVA instance manages scheduling those jobs to the boards present.
 For a job, it will deploy the kernel, device tree, and the ramdisk